utexas-bwi/bwi_experimental/bwi_dashboard/README.md

 ##How to use

-There is a file, `js/config.js`, that contains configuration information for the dashboard.
-The names should be self explanatory for what they represent.
-I am in the process of making this step easier and more straightforward to edit, but if you're running the browser on localhost, then the only things you should need to change are `tableSubscriptions` to hold the topics you are interested in streaming to Sensors and `rosMjpegServerInfo`'s `Topics` and `Labels` fields to hold the video topics you would like to stream to Video.
+There is a file, `js/config.js`, that contains default configurations that can be used with this program.
+However, you can also input connection and topic information on the configuration screen of the dashboard.

-Open the index.html page in a browser and open the panels that you need.
+Open the index.html page in a browser.
+First input the proper configuration information, then click connect.
+When the dashboard displays, open the panels that you need.
+Note: for Teleop, the Q,W,E,A,S,D keys can be used for control as well.